LGBTQ rights in the United States: Transgender Day of Remembrance

 Transgender Day of Remembrance was founded in 1999 by Gwendolyn Ann Smith and JMEL a transgender woman, to memorialize the murder of transgender woman Rita Hester in Allston, Massachusetts.
 It has slowly evolved from the web-based project started by Smith into an international day of action every November 20.
 Transgender Day of Remembrance is now a day to honor all transgender lives lost to murder caused by transphobia.
 Several communities and organizations all over the world have made vigils accessible to all for the lost lives through murder.

 Intersex rights in the United States

-Since April 11, 2022, US Passports have given the sex/gender options of male, female and X by self determination.
+Since April 11, 2022, United States passports have given the sex/gender options of male, female and X by self determination.
 Intersex people in the United States have some of the same rights as others but with significant gaps, particularly in protection from non-consensual cosmetic medical interventions, violence, and discrimination.
 Many non-consensual medical surgeries are being performed to align these individuals with a more typically male or female sex when they are babies or children.
 Some are also put on hormones to ensure that their bodies develop to the sex they were assigned.
 In August 2018, the California state legislature passed a resolution that condemns these types of surgeries.
 Actions by intersex civil society organizations aim to eliminate harmful practices and promote social acceptance and equality.
 In recent years, intersex activists have also secured some legal recognition.